 Practical: When I change a file on a computer, it syncs on all other systems synonymous.
 There is the software for all major operating systems, ie Windows, Mac OS X, Linux, Android, iOS.
 What is particularly useful for me is that while the data is also available on my mobile phone, it only puts a burden on the memory if it is made available offline.

-Protection against viruses and fishing
+8. Protection against viruses and phishing

-Privacy and productivity - not a contradiction
+9. Data protection and productivity - not a contradiction in terms

 And yes, some sensitive data such as accounting statements or encrypted files containing my passwords are somewhere in the cloud on a server, and I call them each from the currently used device - even from external computers.